 When I arrived on a quiet Saturday afternoon, I was the only person there checking out the park.
 The Yelp address was not correct, so I got a little switched around when I visited, but after finding it, I was able to park in the upper church parking lot that is adjacent to the park and start to explore.

 The first thing you come upon from this direction is the unique Rock Church with its eight small pews that you can explore, and right outside of it is the first sculpture, which is the empty tomb of Jesus.
 Here is a map of the property for an example of what you can see and what scripture they relate to.

 Some of these sculptures have been vandalized though with missing limbs and such, but about half are still in good condition.
 Like seeing graffiti on the trail, it is always sad to see people not respecting someone else’s art by vandalizing it, but that is a discussion for another post.

 Here are some of my favorite pictures from the park.

 The Last Supper

 The crowning achievement from this park is their large last supper stand up sculpture.
-This sculpture is more of a wall but it is unique in that it has a cut out right near Jesus where you can pose for a picture with your arm around him.
-An interesting but fun addition to the sculpture.
+This sculpture is more of a wall, but it is unique in that it has a cut out right near Jesus where you can pose for a picture with your arm around him.
+It’s an interesting but fun addition to the sculpture.

-I felt the last supper was a little hard to see since all of the people were just carved into the wall in the same color as the overall piece but it was still very unique and interesting.
+I felt the last supper was a little hard to see since all of the people were just carved into the wall in the same color as the overall piece, but it was still very unique and exciting.